Go Wild: How to Plan Your Once-in-a-Lifetime Safari Adventure in Botswana

 Your other option is to take out the middleman and book directly with local travel companies.
 Check with the Hospitality and Tourism Association to find tour companies, camps and lodges that are registered members of the association and are highly rated.

 You can also inquire and book directly with one of the lodges and camps, which will often allow you to save money and create a custom package to your exact specifications.
-Local tour companies are usually able to accommodate all kinds of budgets and you may be able to find packages from as little as $3,000 per person this way.
+Local tour companies are usually able to accommodate all kinds of budgets and you may be able to find packages from as little as $3,000 USD per person this way.

 What to Expect